 May 8 delivery:

+SB 8309

 1.3.
 Practical Considerations —

 Villages Opting to Not Be Assessment Units

 To improve property assessment efficiency, and to reduce costs, the New York Legislature provides ways for villages to control assessment costs by no longer being an assessment unit.
 Villages that choose to do so may opt to use a tax roll already prepared by an overlapping county, city, or town, in the same manner as school districts in the state.
 This alleviates the village of the responsibility for preparing, maintaining, or defending property tax assessments.16